10974-spec/Portfolio-group-assigment/README.md

 🌟 My Portfolio Website
 Welcome to my personal portfolio website!
 This project showcases my skills, projects, and contact information in a clean, responsive design.
 Built with HTML, CSS, and JavaScript.

-Portfolio Screenshot (Replace with an actual screenshot later)

 � Features
 📱 Responsive Design – Works on all devices (Desktop, Tablet, Mobile)